geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 .. option:: center_at_180

-   .. option:: true
+   .. describe:: true

       Westernmost grid boxes are centered at :math:`-180^{\circ}` longitude (the International Date Line).
 This is the default for :option:`MERRA2`, :option:`GEOS-FP`, and
       :option:`GEOS-IT` meteorology.

-   .. option:: false
+   .. describe:: false

       Westernmost grid boxes have their western edges at :math:`-180^{\circ}` longitude.
 This is the default setting for